Terradue/dcs-testsuite/src/main/app-resources/test012/README.md

 ## Purpose

-This test aims to verify the correct behaviour of cioppy.copy with enabled file automatic decompression.
+This test aims to verify the correct behaviour of cioppy.log functionality.